The Complete Edge Architecture Guide (Part 1): Why We Went All-In on Cloudflare

 };

-We run 9 different queues for different workloads:
+We run 4 different queues for different workloads:

 • repository-indexing: Orchestrates parallel code analysis (processes 10,000+ files in under 5 minutes!)

-• file-indexing: 50-file batches with 100 concurrent workers- **embedding-generation**: 128-text batches for Voyage AI
+• embedding-generation: 128-text batches for Voyage AI

 Each queue has its own configuration -- batch sizes, timeouts, retry policies.
-All managed through `wrangler.jsonc`, deployed with a single command.
+All managed through wrangler.jsonc, deployed with a single command.

 Durable Objects: The Distributed Systems Cheat Code